Sinus Congestion: Causes, Symptoms & Support Strategies

 Vitamin C is one of the most commonly known immune-supportive nutrients.
 A 2013 study has shown the antioxidant benefits of vitamin C on nasal issues (23).

-To boost your vitamin C levels, I recommend using a good quality vitamin C supplementation daily along with eating foods rich in vitamin C, including citrus, kiwi, pineapple, tomatoes, green and red peppers, broccoli, and Brussels sprouts.
+To boost your vitamin C levels, I recommend using a good quality vitamin C supplement daily along with eating foods rich in vitamin C, including citrus, kiwi, pineapple, tomatoes, green and red peppers, broccoli, and Brussels sprouts.

 Bioflavonoids